 When it comes to headset connections, you often have the choice between an analog or a digital connection.
 Analog means that the headphones have a conventional 3.5-millimeter jack connection, which you then plug into the corresponding remote end of the audio source.
 So the PC (or the game console, the smartphone, or the tablet) has to take over the sound refinement here.
 This is especially useful if you have a high-quality audio solution, as mentioned above.

 A digital headset comes with its own sound processing, which is why you have to connect these versions via USB since data is exchanged with the system here.
-The digital sound processing is called DSP (Digital Sound Processing) and often – but not always – offers a better sound than conventional onboard sound chips, as well as often switchable surround sound and different sound profiles for films, music, or certain game genres.
+Digital sound processing is called DSP (Digital Sound Processing) and often – but not always – offers a better sound than conventional onboard sound chips, as well as often switchable surround sound and different sound profiles for films, music, or certain game genres.

-With many gaming headsets, however, you do not have to be restricted by this, because many headsets can now be operated in analog or digital mode so that the DSP unit can be switched in between if necessary.
+With many gaming headsets, however, you do not have to be restricted by this, because many headsets can now be operated in an analog or digital mode so that the DSP unit can be switched in between if necessary.
 This gives you the greatest possible flexibility.

-Frequency response, impedance and more
+Frequency response, impedance, and more